simondegheselle/bp-backend-graphql/README.md

 `models/` - This folder contains the schema definitions for our Mongoose models.

-`schema/` - his folder contains the graphQL schema definitions.
+`schema/` - This folder contains the graphQL schema definitions.